 and gently pull it from the underside of the dash.
 This will expose the heater

-Here is an obvious actuator that hangs below the box which is one of the
+Here is a right temperature actuator (also temperature for signal mode units) that hangs below the box which is one of the

 easier units to replace.
 This particular unit controls the temperature